 The Role of Leasing Under Adverse Selection

-Leasing contracts specify a rental rate and an option price at which the used good can be bought at the termination of the lease.
+Leasing contracts are extensively used in durable goods markets.
+These contracts specify a rental rate and an option price at which the used good can be bought on termination of the lease.
 This option price cannot be controlled when the car is sold.
-We show that in a world with symmetric information this additional control variable is useless; equilibrium allocations and profits to lessors are unaffected by the option prices.
-In contrast, under adverse selection, leasing contracts affect equilibrium allocations in a way that matches observed behavior in the car market.
-We show that a social planner can use leasing contracts to improve welfare but they are imperfect tools; they cannot generally achieve first best while other mechanisms can.
-We also show that a producer with market power can benefit from leasing contracts for two reasons: better pricing of the option of keeping the used good, and market segmentation.
-Moreover, despite the fact that lessors could structure contracts to prevent adverse selection (by raising the option price so high that no lessee keeps the used good) we show that this is not in their interest; a keeping option will always be included in some contracts.
+We show that in a world in which quality is observable, this additional control variable is ineffective.
+Under adverse selection instead, leasing contracts affect equilibrium allocations in a way that matches observed behavior in the car market.
+Consistent with the data, our model predicts that leased cars have a higher turnover and that off-lease used cars are of higher quality.
+Moreover, the model predicts that the recent increase in leasing can be explained by the observed increase in car durability.
+We show that leasing contracts can improve welfare but that they are imperfect tools.
+We also show that a producer with market power can benefit from leasing contracts for two reasons: market segmentation and better pricing of the option.
+Moreover, despite the fact that lessors could structure contracts to prevent adverse selection, we show that this is not in their interest.

 Suggested Citation: Suggested Citation